FirstLegoLeague/launcher/docs/userguide.md

 ## Tournament Status Display

 This display shows whether the tournament is running ahead of schedule or behind schedule.
-It also shows the teams that will play in the upcoming two matches.
+It also shows the teams that will play in the upcoming matches.

-Note: This display only works when a [schedule file is imported](#tournament-setup).
+Note: This display can only function if a [schedule file is imported](#tournament-setup).

-Note: Not implemented yet.
+Note: Not implemented in the beta versions or version 2018.0.0 (release date 17-Oct-2018)

 ## Networked Computers